ministryofjustice/offender-categorisation/README.md

 Either set the environment variable `SQS_ENABLED=false` or make sure all the SQS queues have started up in the categorisation-localstack container and categorisation-localstack-setup container has exited

-Install dependencies using `npm install`
+Install dependencies using `npm run setup`

 Run the application using `npm run start`